History of Soviet Russia and the Soviet Union (1917–1927): Russian Revolution of 1917

 During World War I, Tsarist Russia experienced military humiliation, famine and economic collapse.
 The demoralized Imperial Russian Army suffered severe military setbacks, and many captured soldiers deserted the front lines.
 Dissatisfaction with the monarchy and its policy of continuing the war grew among the Russian people.
 Tsar Nicholas II abdicated the throne following the February Revolution of 1917 (March 1917 N.S.
 See: Soviet calendar.), causing widespread rioting in Petrograd and other major Russian cities.

 The Russian Provisional Government was installed immediately following the fall of the Tsar by the Provisional Committee of the State Duma in early March 1917 and received conditional support of the Mensheviks.
-Led first by Prince Georgy Lvov, then Alexander Kerensky the Provisional Government consisted mainly of the parliamentarians most recently elected to the State Duma of the Russian Empire, which had been overthrown alongside Tsar Nicholas II.
+Led first by Prince Georgy Lvov, then Alexander Kerensky the Provisional Government consisted mainly of the parliamentarians most recently elected to the State Duma of the Russian Empire, which had been overthrown alongside the Tsar.
 The new Provisional Government maintained its commitment to the war, remaining in the Triple Entente with Britain and France.
 The Provisional Government postponed the land reforms demanded by the Bolsheviks.

-Lenin, and his Assistant Joseph Stalin embodying the Bolshevik ideology, viewed alliance with the capitalist countries of Western Europe and the United States as involuntary servitude of the proletariat, who was forced to fight the imperialists' war.
+Lenin, and his assistant Joseph Stalin embodying the Bolshevik ideology, viewed alliance with the countries of Western Europe and the United States as slavery of the proletariat, who was forced to fight the imperialists' war.
 As seen by Lenin, Russia was reverting to the rule of the Tsar, and it was the job of Marxist revolutionaries, who truly represented socialism and the proletariat, to oppose such counter-socialistic ideas and support socialist revolutions in other countries.

 Within the military, mutiny and desertion were pervasive among conscripts.
 The intelligentsia was dissatisfied over the slow pace of social reforms; poverty was worsening, income disparities and inequality were becoming out of control while the Provisional Government grew increasingly autocratic and inefficient.
 The government appeared to be on the verge of succumbing to a military junta.
 Deserting soldiers returned to the cities and gave their weapons to angry, and extremely hostile, socialist factory workers.
 The deplorable and inhumane poverty and starvation of major Russian centers produced optimum conditions for revolutionaries.

 During the months between February and October 1917, the power of the Provisional Government was consistently questioned by nearly all political parties.
 A system of "dual power" emerged, in which the Provisional Government held nominal power, though increasingly opposed by the Petrograd Soviet, their chief adversary, controlled by the Mensheviks and Socialist Revolutionaries (both democratic socialist parties politically to the right of the Bolsheviks).
 The Soviet chose not to force further changes in government due to the belief that the February Revolution was Russia's "crowing" overthrow of the bourgeois.
 The Soviet also believed that the new Provisional Government would be tasked with implementing democratic reforms and pave the way for a proletarian revolution.
 The creation of a government not based on the dictatorship of the proletariat in any form was viewed as a "retrograde step" in Vladmir Lenin's April Theses.
 However, the Provisional Government still remained an overwhelmingly powerful governing body.